 The enforcement of foreign judgments in Hong Kong in civil and commercial matters may take place under the common law or, if the foreign judgment is given by a court in mainland China or certain other jurisdictions, under a statutory registration scheme.
 Once registered by legislation or recognized under the common law, the foreign judgment may be enforced in the same way as a Hong Kong judgment, meaning it can, for example, be enforced by charging order or garnishee proceedings or by writs of fieri facias.
-If you’d like more information about enforcement of foreign judgments in Hong Kong, please contact one of our commercial dispute resolution lawyers.
+In this article, we outline how judgments issued by courts outside Hong Kong may be enforced in Hong Kong.

 Overview